-In general, the ISAC algorithms fall into three categories, i.e., data-driven AI-based approaches, model-based approaches, and hybrid approaches (combination of the former two).
+The ISAC algorithms typically fall into three categories, i.e., the data-driven AI-based approaches, model-based approaches, and hybrid approaches (a combination of the former two).
 AI techniques rely on large-volume date sets for training customized neural network (NN) models for sensing, localization, and signal detection, while tackling the mathematically intractable non-linearity issues from, e.g., phase noise and offset, power amplifier, and mutual coupling.
 On the contrary, for the model-based ISAC algorithms, the majority of them need to harness the well-justified domain knowledge and modeling, such as geometric relationship among the transceivers and the environmental objects, and take full advantage of channel sparsity in the form of rank deficiency of the channel matrix or a limited number of resolvable paths, as to obtain satisfactory performance.

-Under the framework of THz ISAC, joint data detection (signal recovery) and sensing parameter estimation are conducted with multi-task NNs in [516].
+Under the framework of THz ISAC, joint data detection (signal recovery) and sensing parameter estimation are conducted with multi-task NNs in [504].
 In a broad sense, the ML roles on ISAC can be classified into three categories:

 - joint sensing and communication (JSAC)

-- sensing-aided communications [39], [40]
+- sensing-aided communications [62], [63]

-- communication-aided sensing [41].
+- communication-aided sensing [64].

 To be specific, the first category includes the following activities: JSAC waveform design, spatial beam pattern design, inter- and self-interference cancellation, resource allocation, etc. Without any doubt, communications and sensing can be mutually beneficial for each other.
-In the category of sensingaided communication, sensing information (treated as prior information), e.g., the location of the transmitter, receiver, and environmental objects, can be leveraged for enhancing the beam prediction/alignment and reducing the overhead of beam training as well as channel sounding [497], [503].
-In the dynamic scenario where the user is under mobility, regardless of low or high velocity, such sensing information can be utilized for predicting potential blockages and enabling smooth handovers [23].
-Similarly, communications signals can also be exploited to boost the sensing performance during the data transmission phase.
-The back-scattered data signals can gradually refine/improve the sensing parameter estimation, similar to data-aided channel estimation in the literature [519].
+In the category of sensingaided communication, sensing information (treated as prior information), e.g., the location of the transmitter, receiver, and environmental objects, can be leveraged for enhancing the beam prediction/alignment and reducing the overhead of beam training as well as channel sounding [487], [491].
+In dynamic scenarios where the user is under mobility, regardless of low or high velocity, such sensing information can be utilized for predicting potential blockages and enabling smooth handovers [22].
+Similarly, communication signals can also be exploited to boost the sensing performance during the data transmission phase.
+The back-scattered data signals can gradually refine/improve the sensing parameter estimation, similar to data-aided channel estimation in the literature [507].

-The DL algorithms alongside other counterparts, e.g., deep reinforcement learning and transfer learning, pave the way for the integrated detectors and estimators for both communications and sensing, in terms of e.g., sensing parameters estimation, interference mitigation/cancellation, beam tracking/prediction, and network resource allocation/management [501], [504].
-Meanwhile, it can successfully tackle the mathematically intractable non-linearity issues and hardware impairments in the ISAC systems [501].
-Furthermore, some latent features related to sensing parameters can be more readily learned and extracted by the adoption of DL algorithms.
+The DL algorithms alongside other counterparts, e.g., deep reinforcement learning and transfer learning, pave the way for the integrated detectors and estimators for both communications and sensing, in terms of e.g., sensing parameters estimation, interference mitigation/cancellation, beam tracking/prediction, and network resource allocation/management [107], [489].
+Meanwhile, it can successfully tackle the mathematically intractable non-linearity issues and hardware impairments in ISAC systems [489].
+Furthermore, the latent features related to sensing parameters can be more readily learned and extracted by the adoption of DL algorithms.
+For instance, two sensing neural network (SensingNet) models, one for range estimation and the other for velocity estimation, were proposed in [489], composed of an input layer, a flatting layer, five dense layers for feature extraction and nonlinear mapping, and an average output layer.
+Meanwhile, a concatenated two-level communication neural network (ComNet) model for data detection was developed, where the first level is leveraged for channel information acquisition and its output is further utilized in the second level.
+Combining both the SensingNet and ComNet models bring us a promising DL-empowered solution for THz ISAC systems.
+It should be noted that other DL variants can also be adopted for both sensing and communication applications.